astrotars/stream-android-encrypted-chat/README.md

 Basic knowledge of Android (Kotlin) and Node.js is required to follow this tutorial.
 This code is intended to run locally on your machine.

 We use [Anko](https://github.com/Kotlin/anko/wiki/Anko-Coroutines) to simplify our asnychronous code.
 Please note this library was recently deprecated.
 There are also likely bugs in our async implemenation.
-However, we chose to keep the noise to a minimum in this tutorial .
+However, we chose to keep the noise to a minimum in this tutorial by leveraging Anko and keeping asynch simple.
 Please use best practices for asynchronous code.

 You will need an account with [Stream](https://getstream.io/accounts/signup/) and [Virgil](https://dashboard.virgilsecurity.com/signup).
 Once you've created your accounts, you can place your credentials in `backend/.env` if you'd like to run the code.
 You can use `backend/.env.example` as a reference for what credentials are required.

 ## Step 0.
 Setup the Backend

 For our React frontend to interact with Stream and Virgil, the application provides three endpoints:

-* `POST /v1/authenticate`: This endpoint generates an auth token that allows the React frontend to communicate with `/v1/stream-credentials` and `/v1/virgil-credentials`.
+* `POST /v1/authenticate`: This endpoint generates an auth token that allows the Android app to communicate with `/v1/stream-credentials` and `/v1/virgil-credentials`.
 To keep things simple, this endpoint allows the client to be any user.
 The frontend tells the backend who it wants to authenticate as.
 In your application, this should be replaced with your API's authentication endpoint.

-* `POST /v1/stream-credentials`: This returns the data required for the React app to establish a session with Stream.
+* `POST /v1/stream-credentials`: This returns the data required for the Android app to communicate with Stream.
 In order return this info we need to tell Stream this user exists and ask them to create a valid auth token:

   ```javascript
   // backend/src/controllers/v1/stream-credentials.js